MillenniumDB/wukong-engine/README.md

 ### Environment

-The **WUKONG** engine requires certain **environment variables** to be set for proper operation.
-These variables are defined in the `.env.example` file located in the root directory of the project, which serves as a template with placeholder values.
+The project requires certain **environment variables** to be set for proper operation.
+Refer to the `.env.example` file located in the root directory of the project, which serves as a template with placeholder values for the available environment variables.

-For **local development/usage**, create a `.env` file in the root directory of the project and copy the contents from `.env.example` into it, replacing the placeholder values with the real ones for all the environment variables.

-For **production/deployment**, set these variables directly in your server/cloud environment.
+For more information on these environment variables, see the dedicated section inside the [Configuration](docs/configuration.md) documentation.

 [📚 Back to Table of Contents](#-table-of-contents)